esonpaguia/glogger/README.md

 ## Configuration

-  * toCloseWindow - flag if you want to keep the opened window or not.
+  * toCloseWindow - to close or not to close the initialized/launched window.

 ## To do